learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ### Tokenizing our Data

 Before we can create a bag of words or vectorize each document, we need to clean it up and split each song into an array of individual words.
-Our goal is to tken

 Consider the following sentences from the example above: